 I teach courses in anthropology, writing, quantitative methods, museum studies, art history, critical identity studies, and environmental studies.
 The act of teaching can either reproduce or interrogate and re-invent our disciplines.
 In my classroom, both students and I are together generating and questioning knowledge through multi-directional learning.
-Influenced by Paulo Freire and bell hooks’s critical pedagogy, I approach teaching as a recursive learning process in which educators must constantly re-assess how we know what is "good teaching".
+Influenced by Paulo Freire and bell hooks’s critical pedagogies, I approach teaching as a recursive learning process in which educators must constantly re-assess how we know what is "good teaching".

 I believe in sharing course materials so please reach out for more syllabuses or activities/assignments than what's already here.